selfup/selfup.github.io/README.md

 I used Bootstrap and Font Awesome to make my website a bit more modern and very responsive.

 --Current Known Bugs: (As of Update 4 - None!)

     Safari on iPad Air 2 (This might be an issue with all iOS8 devices using Safari)
        - Background Image will not properly display

 --Update:

-    Reverted to simple black background for Mobile Devices.
-Safari has trouble rendering the paragraph text.
+    Reverted to simple black background for Mobile Devices Safari has trouble rendering the paragraph text Background still weird in landscape mode
-    Background still weird in landscape mode, however portrait mode works fine on the iPad (text still has issues)
+    However portrait mode works fine on the iPad (text still has issues)
       - Will find a fix for this soon

 --Update2: